ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "tags/">Topic Listing</a></b>

   <p class="tightcard">
     Not sure where to begin?
-Find learning opportunities in a wide variety of technical areas from object-oriented programming to software testing.
+Find learning opportunities in areas ranging from object-oriented programming to software testing.
   </p>

   </div>